lauprellim/projects/README.md

-Various projects in circuitpython for microcontrollers.
+Various projects using Arduino IDE, CircuitPython, and/or Max/MSP.